mliew21396/remote-work-u2/week-5/9-gps2-1/README.md

 ## Release 2: Setting up Variables
 - Look at the "Release 2" chunk of code.
 What is it doing?
 What information does each variable hold?
-- Write a comment about what this chunk of code is doing below the release, but above the code itself.
+- Write a comment about what this chunk of code is doing below "Release 2," but above the code.

 ## Release 3: Hashes
 - Indent the "Release 3" chunk properly.